How to Choose a Tumble Dryer: UK Buyer Guide

 If you use the dryer only now and then

 Running costs still matter, but not always enough to justify paying much more upfront.
-In lighter-use homes, a simpler budget-first route can still make good sense.
+In lighter-use homes, a simpler budget-first route can still make sense.

 - Do not overpay for efficiency you may barely use